 “It must not be good for you.
 It’s making you old.”

 “Oh, the horror.
 I can’t work with anyone older than 25.”

-Naturally we took the Wreck to Beverly and Rampart, about a mile north of MacArthur Park.
-Landis was inspired, as we rode down the Hollywood Freeway with the top down, to sing that depressing song by Richard Harris.
-He was trying too hard to be cool
+Naturally we take the Wreck to Beverly and Rampart, about a mile north of MacArthur Park.
+Landis is inspired, as we ride down the Hollywood Freeway with the top down, to sing that depressing song about MacArthur Park by Richard Harris.
+He’s trying too hard to be cool

 ‘MacArthur’s Park is melting in the dark

 Someone left the cake out in the rain

 I don’t think that I can take it